 Eligibility for the Professional Development Reimbursement

 Full-time regular employees are eligible for reimbursement for education costs that are approved by the organization.
+Employees in their notice period are no longer entitled to receive the reimbursement.

 Eligible Expenses

 It is the employee’s responsibility to seek out the courses and other training mediums that will enhance his or her career development and are in line with the organization’s mission.
 Professional development can be obtained through attendance at: